nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 </div>

 Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("start attempt")` API call.
+The execution for the `end attempt` command is similar.

 ![Interactions Inside the Logic Component for the `start attempt` Command](images/StartAttemptSequenceDiagram.png)